songlinjian/SSNS/ssns.md

 To make this happen and work cooperatively there are several proposed roles and functions to be considered.

 * Obviously the SSNS-aware Resolver plays an central roll to make SSNS happen and successful.
-Public DNS provider with capacity and credits can serve this role.
+Public DNS providers with capacity and credits can serve this role.
 They have incentive to provider their user better performance to surive a DDoS attack.
-* SSNS Registry is a new concept introduce in this draft.
+* SSNS Registry is a new concept introduced in this draft.
 It is a registry interface only for SSNS purpose.
 It adds extra SSNS information to existing domain name.
-In the existing ICANN's registry/registrar model, registrar are more fit this role.
+In the existing ICANN's registry/registrar model, registrars are more fit this role.
+They have incentive to provide their registrant with new value-added services.
 * A function of SSNS update is needed between the SSNS registry and SSNS-aware Resolver.
 It can be implemented in various ways including low level sockets, or high level Web format.
 The author suggest a kind of RPZ-like mechanism is a better approach to implement this.
 * To keep the SSNS secret, besides normal appoarches, some tracking function like "dig +trace" should be disabled on SSNS-aware Resolver.